ITDProject/ERCOTTestSystem/README.md

 2. The ERCOT_Test_Systems folder contains all relevant data, scripts, and code pertaining to the development of ERCOT Test Systems.

 3. The TESAgents folder contains scripts to compile AMES, and to run AMES along with other TES Agents (with FNCS as the network co-simulator).
-As of now, loadforecast.py is a TES Agent meant to provide load forecasts for the AMES Day-Ahead Market (DAM).
+NetLoadForecastDAM.py and NetLoadForecastRTM.py are TES Agents meant to provide load forecasts for the AMES Day-Ahead Market (DAM) and Real-Time Markets (RTM) respectively.

-4. The next two folders contain zipped versions of AMES (V3.2) and AMES (V5.0), respectively.

-5. The License folder describes the BSD 3-Clause ("New" or "Revised") License under which the materials at this repository are being released as Open Source Software.
+4. The License folder describes the BSD 3-Clause ("New" or "Revised") License under which the materials at this repository are being released as Open Source Software.